-Having lived in a favela for the last sixteen months, I have gained an insiders perspective on life in the favelas.
+Having lived in a favela for the last eighteen months, I have gained an insiders perspective on life in the favelas.
 The MATUL program has also allowed me the opportunity to work with leaders all over the city in various areas of life, from health, economics, education, and advocacy.

-However, this perspective has caused me to work under a few assumptions, one of which I hold with CatComm.
-Primarily I assume that community leaders would want this kind of course.
-If they don’t, all this work is rendered useless.
+However, this perspective has caused me to work under a few assumptions, one of which I hold in common with CatComm.
+Primarily, we assume that community leaders would want this kind of course.
+If they do not, all of this work is rendered useless.
 However, Theresa, CatComm’s founder, is very confident that when they offer this course they will have to turn people away in order to keep the class size reasonable

-The other assumption is that these kinds of practices and this knowledge isn’t known among favela leaders.
-Having spent a significant amount of time living in a favela myself, and CatComm with 14 years working to empower community leaders, recognize the need for what is considered basic knowledge in the field of community organizing in the US.
-However, this field has yet to make it to Rio de Janeiro and those who need it most in this city.
+The other assumption is that this knowledge and these kinds of practices are not known among favela leaders.
+My time living in a favela myself and CatComm’s 14 years working to empower community leaders has allowed us to recognize a large need among leaders for this, information, which is considered basic knowledge in the field of community organizing in the US.
+However, this field has yet to make it to Rio de Janeiro and those who need it most.

 Ethics

-The ethical validity of this study is fairly straightforward.
+The ethical validity of this study is straightforward.
 The topic is not controversial nor does it deal directly with topics that would put participants at risk in any way.
-They will, of course, be made aware that their responses will be used in this paper and potentially be quoted in the course, if we feel like it fits.
-They will have the opportunity to decline inclusion in one or both of these if they so choose, or choose to remain anonymous within these areas.
+They were, of course, be made aware that their responses will be used in this paper and potentially be quoted in the course, if we feel like it is appropriate.
+They had the opportunity to decline inclusion in one or both of these if they so choose, or choose to remain anonymous within these areas.

 Given that the topic being studied does not look into government programs or require the involvement of any government body or ministry, the legal requirements for researching are minimal and have already been met.
-The research is taking place within a legally sanctioned non-governmental organization to advance the purposes of their work and the visa that allowed me entry to the country is given to both volunteers and researchers.
+The research is taking place within a legally sanctioned non-governmental organization to advance the purposes of their work, and the visa that allowed me entry to the country is given to both volunteers and researchers.

 While the research itself does not present any ethical dilemmas, it is important to note that leaders in communities run by drug traffickers or militias will likely face a large risk taking this class and implementing the strategies presented.
 This course will not take into account the specific circumstances in each community that require different consideration.